-Charges dropped and man tried 4 times for murder is set free
+Man tried 4 times for murder set free after charges dropped

 Bates had pledged on the campaign trail to reconsider the case, which his predecessor Marilyn Mosby repeatedly brought to trial.
 Mosby was defeated in a Democratic primary last year while facing federal perjury charges.

-Reached for comment Friday, Mosby said the case “has always been about the pursuit of justice for Kevin Jones and his family.”
-She declined further comment.
+When contacted Friday, Mosby told The Associated Press the case “has always been about the pursuit of justice for Kevin Jones and his family.”
+She declined to comment further.

+Jones’ grandmother, Earlene Neals, said she felt blindsided and heartbroken by the news.

+“Our family is destroyed,” she told AP by phone.
+“Kevin is getting no justice whatsoever — none.”

 Davis was the first person shot by Baltimore police after the 2015 death of Freddie Gray, a Black man severely injured in police custody whose case triggered protests and civil unrest in Maryland’s largest city amid calls for police reform.